-- a current grant.
-If the collecting government was delegated the authority to set and vary the rate, then the amount collected should be treated as tax revenue of this government. - 106.
-Where different governments jointly and equally set the rate of a tax and jointly and equally decide on the distribution of the proceeds, with no individual government having ultimate overriding authority, then the tax revenues are attributed to each government according to its respective share of the proceeds.
-If an arrangement allows one government unit to exercise ultimate overriding authority, then all of the tax revenue is attributed to that unit. - 107.
-There may also be the circumstance where a tax is imposed under the constitutional or other authority of one government, but other governments individually set the tax rate in their jurisdictions.
-The proceeds of the tax generated in each respective government's jurisdiction are attributed as tax revenues of that government. - 108.
-The levies paid by the member states of the EU take the form specific levies which include - a) custom duties and levies on agricultural goods (5123), - b) gross monetary compensation accounts (5123 if relating to imports and 5124 if relating to exports); - c) contributions to the Single Resolution Fund (5126); and - d) steel, coal, sugar and milk levies (5128). - 109.
+- 105. The levies paid by the member states of the EU take the form specific levies which include - a) custom duties and levies on agricultural goods (5123), - b) gross monetary compensation accounts (5123 if relating to imports and 5124 if relating to exports); and - c) Steel, coal, sugar and milk levies (5128). - 106.
 The custom duties collected by member states on behalf of the EU are recorded - on a gross of collection fee basis; - using figures adjusted so that duties are shown on a 'final destination' as opposed to a 'country of first entry' basis where such adjustments can be made.
 These adjustments concern in particular duties collected at important (sea) ports.
-Although the EU duties are collected by the authorities of the country of first entry, when possible these duties should be excluded from the revenue of the collecting country and be included in the revenue of the country of final destination - 110.
-These are the specific EU levies that most clearly conform to the attribution criterion described in §102 above.
-Consequently, these amounts are footnoted as a memorandum item to the EU member state country tables (in Chapter 5) and are shown as supranational revenues against each of the tax headings identified in §108.
+Although the EU duties are collected by the authorities of the country of first entry, when possible these duties should be excluded from the revenue of the collecting country and be included in the revenue of the country of final destination - 107.
+This is the specific EU levy that most clearly conforms to the attribution criterion described in §99 above.
+Consequently as from 1998, these amounts are footnoted as a memorandum item to the EU member state country tables (in Chapter 5) and no longer shown under heading 5123.
+However the figures are included in the total tax revenue figures on the top line for all the relevant years shown in the tables.